python/cpython/Doc/library/datetime.rst

    different years.
 An example of a time zone the default :meth:`fromutc` implementation may not handle correctly in all cases is one where the standard offset (from UTC) depends on the specific date and time passed, which can happen for political reasons.
-The default implementations of :meth:`astimezone` and :meth:`fromutc` may not produce the result you want if the result is one of the hours straddling the moment the standard offset changes.
+The default implementations of :meth:`astimezone<datetime.astimezone>` and :meth:`fromutc` may not produce the result you want if the result is one of the hours straddling the moment the standard offset changes.